 When developing a localization strategy, it is helpful to consider the efforts of your competitors.
 Are they ahead of you or behind you in terms of localization?
 If your competitors have a deep understanding of local culture, and a strong regional strategy – you can’t walk in with a half-thought out strategy and expect to succeed.

 Understanding your competitor's strategies can give you a sense of where you need to focus your efforts to stay competitive in the market.
+You can research your competitors by using XPath text contains to effectively gather insights into their tactics and positioning.

 Developing a localization strategy is not an easy task, but it is essential if you want to succeed in today's global market.
 By considering the factors mentioned above, you can develop a strategy that will help you reach your target markets and achieve your business goals.